 The last time I tried seeing a therapist, she wanted to do CBT with me, and I remember very clearly thinking that I didn’t have cognitive distortions; my negative cognitions were based in reality.
 I think that for me personally I’m just not receptive to CBT when I’m at my lowest with my depression.
 It’s really just in the last couple of months that I’ve been gradually feeling somewhat better and mentally flexible enough to be able to work on gaining insight into these thought patterns.
 It’s an ongoing project that involves finding a balance between challenging the distorted thinking and validating the thoughts, emotions, and experiences that gave rise to those distortions.
 Blogging and journalling have been an important part of that.

-What are some of your major stumbling blocks?
+What are some of the cognitive distortions that are major stumbling blocks for you?